-In addition, AACE collaborated with the American Diabetes Association (ADA), the American Association of Diabetes Educators (AADE), and the Endocrine Society, to issue a statement of disagreement in regard to the American College of Physicians’ (ACP) proposed new guidance that suggests higher blood glucose targets for people with type 2 diabetes.
+In addition, AACE collaborated with the American Diabetes Association (ADA), the Association of Diabetes Care & Education Specialists (ADCES), and the Endocrine Society, to issue a statement of disagreement in regard to the American College of Physicians’ (ACP) proposed new guidance that suggests higher blood glucose targets for people with type 2 diabetes.
 In consensus, we believe the ACP recommendation of blood glucose targets for A1C from 7 to 8 percent could prevent many patients from receiving the full benefits of long-term glucose control.

 The proposed ACP guidance prompted AACE and the others to respond immediately on behalf of the more than 29 million Americans with type 2 diabetes.

 Once more, it was AACE and the ES who introduced a resolution at the Interim Meeting of the AMA House of Delegates, that called on the AMA to pursue several initiatives aimed at improving insulin affordability for patients with diabetes.
 Overwhelming support for addressing insulin costs and their impact on patients expressed on the floor of the House of Delegates led to a unanimous vote for the AMA to study these issues and provide a report with findings and recommendations to the House of Delegates at the AMA 2018 Annual Meeting in June.